 - Done to Helen in a deleted scene from The Incredibles; thankfully for her it was All Just a Dream.

 - In The Rugrats Movie, Angelica sings a cover of Blondie's "One Way Or Another" as she looks for her missing doll.
 Her foot gets caught in the handstrap of Spike's leash, so as Spike takes off to chase a squirrel, he drags Angelica through the forest with him.

 Films — Live-Action

 - This is the last frame of Quarantine.

-- Taken: The girl is under the bed, panicking, on the phone, when suddenly she is dragged out by her ankles.
-Not to her doom, but... yikes.
+- The eponymous kidnapping scene from the movie Taken plays out like this.
+Kimmy is under the bed, panicking, on the phone, when suddenly she is dragged out by her ankles.
+Not to her doom, but...yikes.